Enalean/tuleap-documentation-en/languages/en/deploy.rst

 ============================= ================= ============================================================
 What                          Status            As platform administrator, what should I do ?
 ============================= ================= ============================================================
-Gerrit versions < 3.1         End of support    Switch to Gerrit 3.1 or higher MySQL 5.7                     End of support    Switch to MySQL 8
+SOAP API                      Removed           End-users should switch to REST API Gerrit versions < 3.1         End of support    Switch to Gerrit 3.1 or higher MySQL 5.7                     End of support    Switch to MySQL 8
 ============================= ================= ============================================================